rarebreed/rarebreed.github.io/_drafts/2016-05-17-applicatives-notes.md

 date:   2016-05-15 02:19:40 -0400
 categories: purescript notes
 ---
-I think I've finally wrapped my head around functors in haskell/ps.
-I kind of had two a-ha moments.
+# Algebra

+Before understanding what a monoid is, it is helpful to understand the term _algebra_.  _Algebras_ are the branch of mathematics that studies symbols and the rules for manipulating symbols.
+If we think of a symbol as an operation on an element of a set, then we can unify this with programming a little better.
+When we say that we are studying the operations on a set, we can also interpret this as studying the properties of functions on a type.
+Notice I said the study of a symbol as an _operation_ (function) on an _element of a set_ (or a value of a type).
+Consider the basic properties that we all learned in basic algebra

+Associativity:  (a + b) + c = a + (b + c)
+Commutativity:  a * b * c = c * b * a
+Distributive:   a * b + a * c = a(b + c)

+Notice that I used addition (+) and multiplication (\*) because the operations have those properties.
+Division and subtraction however do not share these properties.
+Just as we can study how operations on numbers work, we can also study how functions on types work.

+# Monoids

+Monoids are a typeclass-as-algebra.
+They have certain properties, and by knowing these properties, we can have certain types implement the Monoid typeclass.
+Monoids are useful if we have a type

+# Functors

+Functors at their core are a (type)class with which you can map a function over.
 Usually when you see tutorials about functors online, you'll hear them say that Functor is like a box that holds some value.
 Problem is that doesn't hold up that well when you think about 2 major applications for Functors:  IO and functions.

-# The context of a functor
+## The context of a functor

 When you see it explained that functors are a "box" that holds some value, that analogy really only holds in some kinds of functors.
 For example, what is the "box" when you consider that a function type is a Functor?
 What is the box when you consider IO as a functor (is it the outside world)?
 The better analogy is that a functor has or rather needs a context.
+But what exactly does "context" mean here?

+Let's examine what a context is.
+If you say "It depends on the context", then that means that "it" changes meaning based on the surrounding environment or information.
+In our case with monads, "it" is our pure value, and the surrounding environment or information is the monadic type.
+Moreover, each monadic type is suited to encapsulate this extra information.
+For example, the Maybe type represents the context that might have a failure, the Either

 For example (+3) returns a value, depending on the parameter it is given.
 The functor (Just "foo") may return a new Just or Nothing, depending on the value.
 In other words, the context is 2 things: